suffolklibraries/sljekyll/_events/felixstowe-2018-02-01-harry-potter-night.md

 breadcrumb: y
 ---

-Everyone over the age of 7 is invited to test their Harry Potter knowledge.
+This Harry Potter Book Night, everyone over the age of 7 is invited to test their Harry Potter knowledge.
 As well as fun questions to answer about Harry's adventures, there will be entertainment from the Rapscallion Theatre Company.
+You can also take a look at our [British Library Harry Potter: A History of Magic display](/events/felixstowe-2018-01-05-history-of-magic/).

 Come in a team of 6 or we'll match you up on the night.